Author: Douglas Niles

 The only interesting villains in the book are two of the bad guy’s sidekicks, a highly dysfunctional power couple of wizards.
 One’s an ambitious schemer, the other’s a sadistic pyromaniac.
 They have a disturbing lust/hate relationship which sets them apart as the only villains with actual characterization and non-stereotypical “I want money/power/blood for the blood god” motivations, but as sidekicks they don’t get all that much screen time.

 Speaking of which, the Big Bad here is Bhaal, the Forgotten Realms god of murder, who’s aiming to wipe out all life on the Moonshaes because… reasons, I guess?
 They’ve retconned Kazgoroth from the last book to have been a servant of his, and Bhaal isn’t very happy about Kazgoroth’s death, but it seems like a weak motivation for genociding the entire archipelago.
-The viewpoint moments for him are just kind of generic — there’s just not much you can do with “evil god wants to destroy stuff because he’s evil,” character-wise.
+The viewpoint moments for him are rather generic — there’s just not much you can do with “evil god wants to destroy stuff because he’s evil,” character-wise.

 It feels less bland than the writing in Darkwalker.
 In particular, it’s got some nice detail work here and there.
 I especially liked the fish people: